PaxalsDisipler/TTK4145-Examprep/fault-tolerance.md

 ## Fault Tolerance
 The basic idea with building a _fault tolerant_ system is to (ideally gracefully) handle both foreseen **and** unforeseen errors in the system.
 As the name hints at the unforeseen errors are the most challenging to handle.

+* If faults occur we want to continue operation, albeit at a lower capacity.
+* The system should behave as specified even in the presence of bugs.
+* Testing can only show the presence of bugs, not the absence.
+* Testing cannot ensure a fault-free system.
+* Testing cannot find errors in the specification.
+* Testing cannot find race conditions.

+Testing is not good enough!
+We must handle all errors, also the unexpected ones.

+#### How do we handle all the bugs still left in the system after testing?
+* __Fault tolerance__.
+* __Acceptance tests__ and __redundancy__.
+* __Merging of failure modes__.
+* Simpler overall system.
+* Simpler error handling.
+* Better modules.
+* Handling of unknown errors.

+Examples of merging of failure modes
+* __Communication error__: Lost message -> resend
+* __Software bugs__: Restart
+* __Exceptions__: Abort/Retry

 ### Terminology
 * **Fault**: the cause for an error.
 The actual bug, shortcoming, whatever that are the root cause for the problems.
   * **Transient faults**: fault that suddenly occurs, remain in the system for a while and then disappear again.
 Ex: faults due to external interference that come and go.